 Taking the right foods and supplements as part of the diet including omega-3 fatty acids, specific oral nutrition supplements, vegetables and fruits, folate, insoluble fiber, Vitamin C, natural salicylates, allium vegetables, seaweed, kelp and drinking coffee may help reduce the risk of cholangiocarcinoma/bile duct cancer or may improve cancer related cachexia and other signs and symptoms in cholangiocarcinoma patients.
-However, consuming alcohol and smoking, family history of cancer, obesity, consumption of raw cyprinoid fish, consumption of high nitrate foods, consumption of preserved vegetables and salted meats and a specific worm treatment may increase the risk of bile duct cancer.
-Additionally, taking Vitamin D3 along with certain chemotherapies may increase the treatment-induced toxicity in cholangiocarcinoma patients.
-Hence, it is really important to personalize nutrition to the specific cancer type and factors including lifestyle, body weight, food allergies, and ongoing treatments, to gain the benefits and stay safe.
+However, consuming alcohol and smoking, family history of cancer, obesity, including foods like raw cyprinoid fish, high nitrate foods, preserved vegetables and salted meats as part of diet and a specific worm treatment may increase the risk of bile duct cancer/cholangiocarcinoma and should be avoided.
+Additionally, taking Vitamin D3 as part of the diet along with certain chemotherapies may increase the treatment induced toxicity in cholangiocarcinoma patients.
+Hence, avoid these foods and supplements to reduce the risk, toxicity and improve treatment outcomes in bile duct cancer/cholangiocarcinoma.
+So, it is really important to personalize nutrition to the specific cancer type and factors including lifestyle, body weight, food allergies, and ongoing treatments, to gain the benefits and stay safe.

 What is Cholangiocarcinoma or Bile Duct Cancer?